jadilorenzo/obsidian/Story/Story.md

 The days of unified nations were long gone, replaced by a patchwork of large city-states and powerful corporations that governed their territories.
 The strong ruled without mercy; the weak struggled without hope —hope to survive under the shadow of war, execution, starvation, or assassination.
 Trust was rare.

 However, an unexpected boon had emerged from the destruction of computer chips: new technology no longer relied on antiquated systems.
 Fiberglass microchips replaced their silicon predecessors, and copper wiring gave way to the blazing speed of fiberglass wire.
 Previous computers had been fast, but these new machines were limited only by the speed of light.
 Systems designed for the interception of intercontinental ballistic missiles could achieve their goal with relative ease.
 This boost to computing speed combined with discoveries in the arena of magnetic shields and blades reverted all combat to hand-to-hand.
+Guns were useless.
 Depending on the size and variety, these shields could deflect full-blown tank shells, metal or otherwise.
 The edges, or more technically, destructive magnetic fields bound to blades, could tear through sheet metal.
 But when brought to bear in hand-to-hand combat, each blade counteracted the other.
 These fights were a matter of life or death.

 And there were fights everywhere.
 Even in Novar, the capital of the most prosperous and peaceful region west of the war zone, the clustered streets had to be inundated with military-grade surveillance drones to keep the diverse visitors from murdering each other for their possessions or, worse, because of their precious political affiliations.